oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 [Table 14: CONNECT packet]{.underline}

-The CONNECT packet is sent from the Client to the Gateway to create or continue a session.
+The CONNECT packet is sent from the Client to the Gateway to create or continue a Session.

 #### 3.1.4.1 Length & Packet Type